shri1984/study-images/phylogenetics_050523_DM.md

 you can write alignment data to a file instead of keeping it in an R object, use

 ```
-export.fasta(alignmuscle, outfile = "myAlignment.fasta", ncol = 60, open = "w")
+export.fasta(align_format, outfile = "myAlignment.fasta", ncol = 60, open = "w")

 ```

 Now open the file myAlignment.fasta in bbedit and see the content.
 You see there is string of NAs at the end of each fasta sequence.
-It is a bug or artefact. we will remove them manually.
+It is a bug or artefact.
+We will remove them manually.

 If ypu want to see the part of alignment , use function ggmsa from ggmsa package.